ldtteam/MinecoloniesWiki/source/buildings/townhall.md

 Due to the protected area of each colony, you have to carefully scout your surroundings to make sure you are clear of any other colonies nearby preventing you from placing your Town Hall or limiting your colony area in that direction.

-**Note:** Once you place your Town Hall block this will be the CENTER of your Town's protected radius.
-If you decide that you want your actual Town Hall building to be built in a different location (within your currently set protected radius), you can break the block and place it again with your Building Tool.
+**Note:** Once you place your Town Hall block, this will be the CENTER of your Town's protected radius.
+If you decide that you want your actual Town Hall building to be built in a different location (within your currently set protected radius), you can break the block and place it again with your build tool.
 Removing and replacing the Town Hall block will NOT remove the Protected area of your Town.
-The only way to remove the protected area of your colony so that you can place a Town Hall somewhere else is by a person with /op or /admin permission deleting your colony through [Commands](../systems/command).
+The only way to remove the protected area of your colony so that you can place a Town Hall somewhere else is by a person with OP or admin permission deleting your colony through [commands](../systems/command).

 **Note**: You can configure your own colony area radius in the minecolonies-common.toml file inside the ```../config/``` folder of your own world/server.